 Yes, it goes back my entire life practically.
-I became a nurse first at the Mayo clinic, and I think I was really motivated to do that because of one patient that really stands out.
+I became a nurse first at the Mayo Clinic, and I think I was really motivated to do that because of one patient that really stands out.
 I will never forget her.
 I will never forget her you know like laying on the sofa, crying out in pain.
-She went to the local doctors, and she went to Minneapolis, and she went to the Mayo clinic, and they said, “There’s nothing wrong with you.”
-And, she went to the Mayo clinic, and they put her on an anti-psychotic medication and said, “There’s nothing wrong with you.”
-She died within a year of stomach and esophageal cancer.
+She went to the local doctors, and she went to Minneapolis, and she went to the Mayo Clinic, and they said, “There’s nothing wrong with you.”
+And, she went to the Mayo Clinic, and they put her on anti-psychotic medication and said, “There’s nothing wrong with you.”
+She died within a year of the stomach and esophageal cancer.
 She was 38 years of age and she was my mother.
 I was 12.

 Are there any common clinical complaints you encounter in your practice?